Deborah Levy: Style and themes

-Writing in the London Review of Books in 2016, Alice Spawls commented on several unconventional characteristics of Levy's writing: she "doesn't like stable narrators", has a "preference for shifting perspectives – she especially likes looking at one character through another", and "is interested in women who don’t have homes and aren't sure where to look for them" ("women who like to dissect things, who reassure themselves with cataloguing and calculating, as though people and feelings could be contained by indices").
+In the London Review of Books in 2016, Alice Spawls commented on several unconventional characteristics of Levy's writing: she "doesn't like stable narrators", has a "preference for shifting perspectives – she especially likes looking at one character through another", and "is interested in women who don’t have homes and aren't sure where to look for them" ("women who like to dissect things, who reassure themselves with cataloguing and calculating, as though people and feelings could be contained by indices").
 Spawls noted that Levy's stories "almost always begin with a failure of language", explaining that Levy "has said that she's not interested in the most articulate person in the room, and that her work is informed by the theatre director Zofia Kalinska’s statement: 'We always hesitate when we wish for something.
 In my theatre, I like to show the hesitation and not to conceal it.
 A hesitation is not the same as a pause.
 It is an attempt to defeat the wish.

-Leo Robson, reviewing The Man Who Saw Everything in the New Statesman, provided this overview: "Levy’s project as a writer is itself about effacing borders – between the novel of ideas and the novel of sentiment, between the schematic and the fluent, the inevitable and the accidental, the cerebral and immersive, the sensuous (or somatic) and cerebral, the parochial and otherworldly, metaphor and literalism.
+Reviewing The Man Who Saw Everything in the New Statesman, Leo Robson provided this overview: "Levy’s project as a writer is itself about effacing borders – between the novel of ideas and the novel of sentiment, between the schematic and the fluent, the inevitable and the accidental, the cerebral and immersive, the sensuous (or somatic) and cerebral, the parochial and otherworldly, metaphor and literalism.
 If this sounds vague, it should."

 In her review of Levy's 2013 story collection Black Vodka, Lauren Elkin emphasized the philosophical qualities of Levy's work, writing that "Levy makes an aesthetic and ethics of 'elsewhereness'--being apart is another way of being together--and she explores the bonds we choose to create or break, and the ones we can't decide about.[...]
 Levy sensitively conveys the phenomenology of textures, of skin and breath.
 Embedded in her coiled, polished sentences is the drive that pushes us together, and forces us apart."

+According to Olivia Laing, August Blue (2023) has musical quality, fitting for her protagonist, Elsa, a famous concert pianist who has come to Athens in the wake of a catastrophe.
+They write that the narrative is "running forward in spurts, pausing, repeating key phrases".

+2024, Levy delivered the New Statesman/Goldsmiths Prize Lecture, talking about "Why the Novel Matters".
+The core of all writing and living, she argued, is the various ways we negotiate with reality.